matrix-org/synapse/docs/admin_api/room_membership.md

 # Edit Room Membership API

-The API allow an administrator to join an user account with a specific `user_id` to a room with a specific `roomIdOrAlias`.
-You can only modify local users.
-The room must have join rule `JoinRules.PUBLIC`.
-It is default for public rooms.
-The administrator must be admin or creator of a room, if the room has join rule `JoinRules.INVITE` (default for private rooms).
+The API allows an administrator to join an user account with a given `user_id` to a room with a given `roomIdOrAlias`.
+You can only modify the membership of local users.
+The room must have join rule `JoinRules.PUBLIC`, which is the default for public rooms.
+If the room has the join rule `JoinRules.INVITE` (default for private rooms), the server administrator must have permissions to invite users to this room.
+Per default you can invite users if you are member of a room.

 ## Parameters